|UPDATE: This factsheet was updated to reflect the most recent data from 2018.|

 But he added: “It is important to note that there are many reasons why MPs can be absent.
 They can be ill, busy with party work, studying, attending workshops/conferences, travelling, media work and meeting clashes.
 This last reason is particularly applicable for smaller parties who sit on multiple committees either as full or alternate members.”

 Who are the hardest-working MPs?

-Africa Check used attendance records data collected and made publicly available by the PMG to find the “hardest-working MPs” based on how many committee meetings they attended in 2015.
+Africa Check used the PMG’s publicly available attendance data to find the “hardest-working MPs” – according to how many committee meetings they attended in 2018.

-The highest number of committee meetings attended by an MP was 70.
-All the people on the list attended 50 committee meetings or more.
-The MP who attended the most meetings is a member of a minority party, the United Democratic Movement, from the Eastern Cape.
+The highest number of committee meetings attended by an MP was 108.
+The lowest number was one.
+The MP who attended the most meetings is a member of the ruling party.

 © Copyright Africa Check 2019.
 Read our republishing guidelines.
 You may reproduce this piece or content from it for the purpose of reporting and/or discussing news and current events.
 This is subject to: Crediting Africa Check in the byline, keeping all hyperlinks to the sources used and adding this sentence at the end of your publication: “This report was written by Africa Check, a non-partisan fact-checking organisation.
 View the original piece on their website", with a link back to this page.